-The Grand Orgue of Notre Dame Cathedral, however, will be completely disassembled in 2014 to replace various mechanisms and restore the facade pipes.
+It was entirely disassembled in 2014 to replace various mechanisms and restore the facade pipes.

-Those who enjoy Sacred Music can attend free organ concerts every Sunday in the cathedral during opening hours.
+Those who enjoy Sacred Music can attend free concerts every Sunday in the cathedral during opening hours.

 The tympanum is carved with a scene representing the Coronation of the Virgin Mary.